 Enamel is one of the strongest substances in your whole body, but it is still susceptible to damage.
 Once it cracks, it leaves the inner layers of your tooth open for disease and infection, which are often very painful.

 Even if you don’t have pain right away, leaving a cracked tooth or broken tooth untreated for too long will still cause bacteria to enter the tooth.
 Over time this bacteria could become a painful tooth infection or even lead to a major abscess—a built-up pocket of infection—in your gums.
-See Stewart & Hull for broken and cracked tooth repair in Grand Rapids.
+See Eric Hull, DDS for broken and cracked tooth repair in Grand Rapids.

 Restorations for Broken and Cracked Teeth

-Here at Stewart and Hull Aesthetic and General Dentistry, we can fix your broken tooth or cracked tooth quickly with dental crowns or bonding!
+Here at Hull Aesthetic and General Dentistry, we can fix your broken tooth or cracked tooth quickly with dental crowns or bonding!